 - Receive Medicare covered services.
 This includes medically necessary hospital services and services you may need after you are discharged, if ordered by your doctor.
-You have a right to know about these services, who will pay for them, and where you can get them. - Be involved in any decisions about your hospital stay, and know who will pay for it. - Report any concerns you have about discharge and the quality of care you receive to the Quality Improvement Organization (QIO) listed here Livanta 1-866-815-5440.
+You have a right to know about these services, who will pay for them, and where you can get them. - Be involved in any decisions about your hospital stay, and know who will pay for it. - Report any concerns you have about the quality of care you receive to the Quality Improvement Organization (QIO) listed here: